Hiring Increases in Singapore – Wages to Remain Flat

 Despite the excellent employment numbers out of Singapore, employees will have to be content with flat wages for now.
 Only 25% of the companies surveyed by MOM said they intend to raise wages during the first quarter of 2022.
 Companies say their biggest concern is rising business costs that could prevent significant wage increases this year.

-Right now, inflation is a big problem in most developed countries.
+Inflation is a big problem in most developed countries right now.
 As long as inflation remains high, the cost of doing business will also stay high.
-Wages will suffer as a result, for both full-time jobs and part-time jobs for students.
+As a result, wages will suffer for both full-time jobs and part-time jobs for students.

 Getting Back to Work

 Overall, the good news in Singapore is that people are getting back to work.
 Companies are reopening their offices and calling employees back.
-Vacant positions are being filled by both residents and non-residents alike.
-Through it, all, Singapore’s economy should continue to maintain a position of strength.
+Vacant positions are being filled by both residents and nonresidents.
+Singapore’s economy should maintain a position of strength.